 Dame Nancy Rothwell is a leading neuroscientist, and the first woman to lead the Russell Group of elite universities in the UK.
 In her first interview she recommended that teenagers should take a mixture of art and science to broaden their horizons, rather than missing out because they are forced to specialise in either arts or sciences too early.

-As the author of The Workshop Book, I agree.
-I’ve spent years basing workshop approaches on psychology, collective intelligence and neuroscience.
+At Paraffin we have spent years basing workshop approaches on psychology, collective intelligence and neuroscience.
 Which is good, right?
 More than ever, people want evidence that their time is not being wasted, and proof that our approaches are correct.
 The problem is, especially in a remote working world, we risk being all work and no play.

 Online workshops are a journey, not a single event in time